 Cobalamin consists of four compounds with different biological functions, although these molecules are chemically similar.
 Cobalamine is a tetrapyrrolic corrin ring with central cobalt moiety.
-Cyanocobalamin and hydroxocobalamin are synthetic forms of cobalamin, whereas adenosylcobalamin (AdoCbl) and methylcobalamin have a biological activity to act as cofactors in enzymatic reactions that play a role in the synthesis of DNA, myelin and fatty acids which are vital for cell division and growth.
-Bioavailability of cyanocobalamin and hydroxocobalamin is different, has distinct pharmacologic properties, and can be used according to the approval in a particular country.
+Cyanocobalamin and hydroxocobalamin are synthetic forms of cobalamin, whereas adenosylcobalamin (AdoCbl) and methylcobalamin have a biological activity to act as cofactors in enzymatic reactions that play a role in the synthesis of DNA, myelin, and fatty acids, which are vital for cell division and growth.
+The bioavailability of cyanocobalamin and hydroxocobalamin is different, has distinct pharmacologic properties, and can be used according to approved standards in a particular country.

 FDA approved indications:

 - Pernicious anemia: Intrinsic factor of Castle deficiency due to autoantibody formation against parietal cells of the stomach, which results in decreased absorption of vitamin B12 through ileum.

 - Atrophic gastritis: Intrinsic factor level decreases and leads to reduced absorption of vitamin B12.